jamesdaniel3/MDH-Reader/README.md

 - Get all flagged students (get_students_in_need)
 - Get a given student's feedback (get_student_feedback)
 - Get a list of a TA's shifts (get_ta_shifts)
+- For all of the above actions, choose the number of semesters back for which you want data, defaults to using all data

 ## INSTALLS